 Is it Safe to Eat Wilting Celeriac?

-Celeriac, also known as celery root, is a versatile and nutritious vegetable commonly used in cooking for its unique flavor and health benefits.
+Celeriac, also known as celery root, is a versatile and nutritious vegetable commonly used in cooking for its unique flavor and nutritional quality.
 However, like any fresh produce, celeriac can wilt or lose its crispness over time.
 If you find yourself with a wilting celeriac in your kitchen, you may be wondering if it is still safe to eat.
 In this blog post, we will explore the safety of consuming wilting celeriac and provide practical tips for proper storage and usage.

 Understanding Wilting in Celeriac